Defining Arcus Clouds – What They Are And How They Are Formed

 Although the two types of arcus clouds, shelf and roll clouds, have unique characteristics and a specific way in which each one develops, they both have a similar origin.

-- 3The heavier cool air spreads out quickly over the ground and pushes underneath the warmer moist air, lifting it into the atmosphere.
+3. The heavier cool air spreads out quickly over the ground and pushes underneath the warmer, moist air, lifting it into the atmosphere.

-- 4As the warm air rises and cools down, condensation takes place, which leads to the formation of arcus clouds with their unique shape & characteristics.
+4. As the warm air rises and cools down, condensation takes place, which leads to the formation of arcus clouds with their unique shape and characteristics.

-- 5Depending on the specific atmospheric conditions and location, this process leads to the formation of the familiar wedge-shaped shelf clouds or the round cylindrical-shaped roll clouds.
+5. Depending on the specific atmospheric conditions and location, this process leads to the formation of wedge-shaped shelf clouds or cylindrical roll clouds.

-Both shelf clouds and roll clouds each have a unique appearance with characteristics of their own, which we will address in the following section.
+Both shelf clouds and roll clouds have a unique appearance with characteristics of their own, which we will address in the following section.

 Types Of Arcus Clouds